 of ‘Al Andalus’ in the villages of the West of Granada and the surprising reminder

-The province of Granada offers enormous contrasts in climate due to the many different and immediate geographical features which make up the region.
+The province of Granada offers enormous contrasts in climate due to the many different

 The continental climate is demonstrated by the average temperatures, the annual average